honusz/StageLinq/README.md

 # StageLinqJS  - A Robust Implementation of StageLinq Library

 ## Description
-This branch implements the methods demonstrated previously in the StageLinq Listener branch.
+NodeJS library implementation to access information through the Denon StageLinq protocol.

+From Version 2.0.0, the library now implements new connection methods.
 Rather than searching out devices via discovery, we are able to have devices initiate connections to the library.
-As demonstrated, this approach:
+This approach:
 * Greatly reduces complexity.

-* Speeds up the connection & initialization process (almost every sleep() call has been eliminated without and affect thus far).
+* Speeds up the connection & initialization process.

 * Handles disconnection and reconnection of devices gracefully and simply.

-* Allows connections from devices we couldn't use previously (i.e. x1800/x1850 mixers).
+* Allows connections from devices that couldn't be used previously (i.e. x1800/x1850 mixers).

 ## Notes on Terminilogy